£9.99Currently out of stock

 Nick Lansing and Susy Branch are young, attractive, but impoverished New Yorkers.
-They are in love and decide to marry, but realise their chances of happiness are slim without the wealth and society that their more privileged friends take for granted.
-Nick and Susy agree to separate when either encounters a more eligible proposition.
+They are in love and decide to marry, but they realise their chances of happiness are slim without the wealth and status that their more privileged friends take for granted.
+Nick and Susy agree to separate whenever either encounters a more eligible proposition.
 However, as they honeymoon in friends’ lavish houses, from a villa on Lake Como to a Venetian palace, jealous passions and troubled consciences cause the idyll to crumble.
-Edith Wharton has perceptively described the choices faced by Nick and Susy; the same dilemma still facing those seduced by the pleasures of society.

 In this beautiful novel, Edith Wharton perceptively describes the seductions and temptations of high society with all her trademark wit and irony.